1. "What a Loaded Generalization! Generics and social cognition'' (w/ S.J. Leslie and M. Rhodes), Philosophy Compass (2015) 10 (9): 625-635.

-NB: all titles below have been changed from the submitted versions to ensure anonymity; and I am happy to make drafts available on request.
+NB: some titles below have been changed from the submitted versions to ensure anonymity; drafts are available on request.

-Argues that normative testimony gives us reasons to believe, blame, admire, act, and so on; explains how this undermines common solutions to the puzzle of normative testimony, and suggests an alternative solution.
+Argues that normative testimony gives us reasons to believe, blame, admire, act, and so on; explains how this undermines common solutions to the puzzle of normative testimony, and suggests an alternative (quite deflationary) solution.